There is a gazillion of books out there, so why write one more book?

-But going by his first impression of me as allegedly being different, he said that I can write something different because having a different background, I have a different experience; thus, I see life through a different lens.
+But going by his first impression of me as allegedly different, he said that I can write something different because, having a different background, I have a different experience, thus, I see life through a different vantage point.
 He thought I absolutely have something unique to add to the stew.

 I took his advise lightly and wandered on.

-Then came a time when I got weary of traveling, of searching, of wandering.
-An unidentifiable, unfathomable, mysterious heaviness inside me brought me to a point where I just wanted to stay in one place, sit down, and bring it all out.
+Then a time came when I got weary of traveling, of searching, of wandering.
+An unidentifiable, unfathomable, mysterious heaviness within me brought me to a point where I just wanted to stay in one place, sit down, and bring it all out.

-Thus, the time to write the book wanting to be written, has come.
+So the time to write the book wanting to be written, has come.
 The impetus became too strong that I cannot not do it.
 I started typing down the ideas and images that seemed stuck and heavy in my head.
-The story flowed like water and I couldn’t stop.
-All my worldly concerns faded out into the background.
-And I just knew that I no longer needed any reason to justify my feelings in writing a book!
+The story flowed like water, and I couldn’t stop.
+All my worldly concerns faded out in the background.
+And I knew that I no longer needed any reason to justify my feelings for wanting to write a book!

 So what did I write about?

-Yes, I wrote about myself.
-My origins, my family, my ethnic group, my country.
+I wrote about myself: my family, my ethnic group, my country.

 I wrote about the ancient stories passed on to me by my shaman grandmother – their deeper implications and meanings in relation to the mysteries of life, death, afterlife, multi-realities and parallel worlds.

 My story incorporated some factual history, anthropology, indigenous psychology, a bit of politics, and a good chunk of philosophy.